trinker/Annotated_Bibliography/README.md

 Annotated Bibliography
 ========================================================

 This is an repo demonstrating the use of a data base to build reports.
 Here I store information around various articles in [ann_bib.xlsx](ann_bib.xlsx).
 This approach uses R + knitr to create reports from a data base.
-In the README, the process is not fully automated, however, it is in the .Rnw file ([Annotated_Bibliography.Rnw](Annotated_Bibliography.Rnw)).
-Other possible uses include CV/Resume generation.
+The  process is fully automated in the .Rnw file ([Annotated_Bibliography.Rnw](Annotated_Bibliography.Rnw)) as it reads in the information from [ann_bib.xlsx](ann_bib.xlsx) and the bibligraphy, [refs.bib](refs.bib).
+Other possible uses of a data base to report aproach include:

+- CV/Resume generation
+- ...

 The [converting.R](converting.R) demonstrates how to use Pandoc to convert between file types.